CodingLife1024/blog-content/foul-play.md

 I find truth more often in the raw edges of those who spit fire from their mouths.
-Their words, jagged and crude, come from a place that’s real, a place where the heart bleeds openly without the bandage of polite phrases.
+Their words, jagged and crude, come from a place that's real, a place where the heart bleeds openly without the bandage of polite phrases.
 When someone swears at me, in anger or pain,